Man Wanted In 3 Sexual Assaults, Following Multiple Women Home In Last Week, Philly Police Say

 She tried to run for the door but was struck in the head with the gun.
-She was able to run to the lobby for held as the suspect escaped.READ MORE: Sixers-Wizards Schedule For Round 1 Of 2021 NBA Playoffs Released
+She was able to run to the lobby for held as the suspect escaped.READ MORE: Philadelphia Will Not Relax Indoor Mask Requirement Yet But Outdoor Mask Requirement To Be Lifted Friday

 Upper Merion officials say the man was driving a gray Dodge Charger with no license plate — the same description of the vehicle connected to the incidents in Philadelphia.